open-compensation-token-license/license-token-website/wikisrc/open-source-project-funding-trends.md

 The advent of [blockchain technology](https://en.wikipedia.org/wiki/Blockchain) and [cryptocurrencies](https://en.wikipedia.org/wiki/Cryptocurrency) has introduced new possibilities for open source funding:

 - **[Gitcoin](https://gitcoin.co/)**: Uses cryptocurrency to incentivize open source work.
 Developers can receive funding directly in digital currencies, offering a new paradigm where contributions are valued and compensated in real-time.
+Learn more about [what is Gitcoin](https://www.license-token.com/wiki/what-is-gitcoin).
 - **Decentralized Autonomous Organizations (DAOs)**: Are organizations that operate on blockchain technology, allowing for decentralized decision-making and funding allocation.
 Some DAOs support open source projects by voting on proposals to fund specific developments or initiatives.

 This integration of blockchain and cryptocurrency with open source funding presents opportunities for more transparent, direct, and potentially lucrative ways for developers to be compensated for their contributions.
 For more innovative approaches, explore [innovative funding for open source projects](https://www.license-token.com/wiki/innovative-funding-for-open-source-projects).